-Even though summer is coming to an end, lawn maintenance treatment in the Atlanta area is certainly not over.
-After spending the summer carefully watering, fertilizing, trimming, and treating for weeds, now is not the time to let up on your commitment to a fantastic yard.
+Even though summer is coming to an end, lawn maintenance in the Atlanta area is certainly not over.
+You’ve spent the summer carefully watering, fertilizing, trimming, and treating for weeds.
+So, now is not the time to let up on your commitment to a fantastic yard.
 One lawn care product you may not have used in the past is fungicide.
 Feeling curious about what it does and whether you should use it?
 Keep reading to discover whether fungicide application should be a part of your lawn maintenance treatment.

 Can I Prevent the Need for Lawn Fungicide Treatment?